ghj0sh/TM2020-Map-Downloader/README.md

 STEP 7: Paste that into line 54 in replacement of https://trackmania.exchange/maps/download (Example for TMNF: https://tmnf.exchange/trackgbx)

+NOTE: You might have to change everything around for it to work properly with the exchange you want it to work with.
+Sometimes its not a simple copy/paste type of deal.
+Read over the API docs and how they work.
 # CREDIT

 Shineeeeeuh - Making the code (https://github.com/Shineeeeeuh/Trackmania-Map-Downloader)